Phil Colclough

-In 1966, they moved to London, where they were members of the Critics Group led by Ewan MacColl and Peggy Seeger; they eventually left the group due to bitter disputes stemming from MacColl's "authoritarian tendencies".
+In 1966, they moved to London, where they were members of the Critics Group led by Ewan MacColl and Peggy Seeger; they eventually left the group due to disputes stemming from they described as MacColl's "authoritarian tendencies".

 In the 1970s, the Colcloughs returned to North Staffordshire, where they produced a folk music radio program for BBC Radio Stoke.

 "A Song for Ireland" was inspired by a trip the Colcloughs took to the Dingle Peninsula.
-Described as a "modern classic", it has been recorded by numerous artists, including Dick Gaughan, Luke Kelly, Mary Black, Ralph McTell, Celtic Spirit, The Dubliners, Brendan Hayes, Damien Leith, and Scott Appel.
+Described as a "modern classic", it has been recorded by several artists, including Dick Gaughan, Luke Kelly, Mary Black, Ralph McTell, The Dubliners, Damien Leith, and Scott Appel.